hollyjalopy/d9book/book/bq.md

 }
 ```

-You can load the `$results` array with all sorts of interesting data such
+You can load the `$results` array with all sorts of interesting data, such
 as:

 ```php